Fauzia Wahab

 Fauzia Wahab (Urdu: فوزیہ وہاب; 14 November 1956 – 17 June 2012) was a Pakistani politician who served as the senior ex officio member and the secretary-general of the central executive committee of the Pakistan Peoples Party.

 A graduate from the Karachi University, she entered national politics in 1994 and successfully contested in 2002 general elections and again in 2008 general elections.
 She was notably appointed as the Secretary Information of the Pakistan Peoples Party (PPP) after the resignation of Sherry Rehman, and as well secured the chairmanship of the standing committee on finance and revenue in 2008.
 She was personally endorsed by President Asif Ali Zardari and became senior, high-ranking member of the central executive committee.
 Earning media notoriety on passing controversial comments on Raymond Davis incident in 2011, she was admitted at the local hospital for an elective gall bladder surgery on 24 May 2012 and died on Sunday, 17 June 2012.

 Personal life

 Background

 Wahab was born on 14 November 1956 as the eldest of four children.
 In 1978, she married Wahab Siddiqui, a journalist and, later, a television anchorman in political talk shows.
 For the next fourteen years, she was a housewife and had four children.
 She acted in Haseena Moin's drama serial Kohar as the cousin of the hero played by the model, Junaid Butt.
-The drama aired in 1991 and 1992 and was directed by M Zaheer Khan.
-She would consider it as her "favorite mistake".
+The drama aired in 1991 and 1992 and was directed by M. Zaheer Khan.
+She would consider it her "favorite mistake".
 In February 1993, her husband died of a massive heart attack and her life took a new turn.
 She married cardiologist Athar Hussein in 1998.
 On 24 May 2012, she was admitted to hospital in Karachi and died on 17 June 2012.